-3.2 How do we ensure parents and carers understand the school's role in safeguarding pupils?
+How do we ensure parents and carers understand the school's role in safeguarding pupils?

 - This school is committed to helping parents/carers understand its responsibility for the welfare of all pupils and our duty of care.
 The policy and procedures are available to parents and carers via the school website and a paper copy can be requested by contacting the school office. - 2.
 The school website also provides access to a number of useful resources for parents and carers.
-These can be found in the 'Important Information \ Safeguarding' tab of the school's website. - 3.
+These can be found in the 'Important Information' and then 'Safeguarding' tab of the school's website. - 3.
 During pupil induction meetings for parents and carers information will also be discussed about the school's safeguarding responsibilities.

-3.3 Roles And Responsibilities
+Roles And Responsibilities

-- The Local Governing Body have strategic leadership responsibility for safeguarding arrangements, ensuring that policies, procedures and training are effective and comply with the law (Part 2 KCSIE). - The Headteacher has a duty to ensure that the policies and procedures adopted by the governing body and proprietor are understood and followed by all staff.
-The Head teacher ensures the safeguarding team have time to engage in learning, audit and supervision.

-• The Designated Safeguarding Lead (and Deputy DSL/s in the DSL's absence) works in line with Annex C of KCSIE and is a senior member of staff, from the leadership team.
+- The Trustees and Academy Council have strategic leadership responsibility for safeguarding arrangements, ensuring that policies, procedures and training are effective and comply with the law (Part 2 KCSIE Sept 23). - The Head teacher has a duty to ensure that the policies and procedures adopted by the Academy Council and proprietor are understood and followed by all staff. - The Designated Safeguarding Lead (and Deputy DSL/s in the DSL's absence) works in line with Annex C of KCSIE and is a senior member of staff, from the leadership team.
 This role carries a significant level of responsibility.

-See KCSIE for further detail.

-• Staff have a duty to respond to safeguarding and child protection concerns in line with the procedures laid out in this policy and in the statutory guidance -KCSIE
+See page 28 KCSIE for further detail. - Staff have a duty to respond to safeguarding and child protection concerns in line with the procedures laid out in this policy and in the statutory guidance 'Keeping Children Safe In Education' Sept 2023.
 'All staff have a duty to do what is reasonable in all circumstances to safeguard and promote the welfare of pupils and staff.'
-(Teachers' Standards)
+(Teachers' Standards latest terminology update Dec 21)

-Governing bodies, proprietors, the Headteacher and the safeguarding team work together to ensure they facilitate a whole school approach to safeguarding.
+Trustees and Academy Council, the Headteachers and the safeguarding team work together to ensure they facilitate a whole school approach to safeguarding.
 This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.